 After a divorce, spousal maintenance is an important issue.
-This can often lead to disputes – for example, because of a refusal to pay.
-The law stipulates who is entitled to maintenance and who is liable to maintenance.
-Anyone who is entitled to maintenance can sue for this in the event of a dispute.
+That can often lead to disputes.
+Refusal to pay maintenance gives rise to alimony disputes.
+The law stipulates who is entitled to maintenance and who must pay maintenance.
+Anyone entitled to maintenance can sue for this in the event of a dispute.
+Also, each spouse can petition for modification of the award in case of a significant change of circumstances.
+The health condition of a receiving spouse worsened, leading to increased expenses.
+Contrarily, the financial situation of the paying spouse got worse.
+Either way, the plaintiff must prove their claim to get a modification order.
 There is also the option of claiming maintenance without litigation through mediation and negotiation.

-The liable parent may be obliged to pay an amount to no longer pay due to dismissal or reduced income.
-Through negotiations or court proceedings, we can get the alimony removed or terminated.
+The liable spouse may be obliged to pay an amount to no longer pay due to dismissal or reduced income.
+The parties can remove or terminate alimony through negotiations or court proceedings.

-Alimony can be reduced or terminated if the custody arrangements have been changed.
-For example, if you or your ex-spouse gets sole custody of your child, one or the other is thus required to take charge of their needs directly.
-In this case, the custodial parent can request the payment of child support to the other.
+Alimony can be reduced or terminated in case of changed custody arrangements.
+For example, if you or your ex-spouse gets sole custody of your child, one or the other is thus required to take charge of their needs.
+In this case, the custodial parent can request child support from the other.

-The payment can also be suspended if the liable parent’s resources no longer allow the payment to be covered.
-This is the case if they have lost their job and no longer receives income.
-In this case, the payment is temporarily suspended while they find a new job.
+The court can also suspend the payment if the liable parent’s resources no longer allow it to be covered.
+That is the case of losing their job and no longer receiving income.
+In this case, the court temporarily suspends payment while they find a new job.

-Bruce Childers Family Law Attorney at 3 West Garden Street, Pensacola, Fl. will advocate for your rights in and out of court.
-Whether you need to get or enforce an alimony contract, amend it or terminate, we will be glad to assist you.
+Bruce Childers, Family Law Attorney at 3 West Garden Street, Pensacola, FL, will advocate for your rights in and out of court.
+Whether you need to get or enforce an alimony contract, amend it or terminate it, we will be glad to assist you.

 Let us fight for you.